Queries the genealogy of a single or set of mathematicians by their ID in the Mathematics Genealogy Project.

 Each element of the object is list with containing:

-vector of IDs indicating the origin nodes used in the genealogical tree search that produced this object.
+In addition, there is an attribute named start_nodes which contains an integer vector of IDs indicating the origin nodes used in the genealogical tree search that produced this object.

-argument as passed to this function.
+In other words, the id argument as passed to this function.

 References